joseryzmal/joseryzmal.dev/_work_experiences/stamped.md

 url: https://www.stamped.ai/
 ---
 {: .list-disc .pl-4 .leading-loose}
-- Developed features for a monolith app
+- Revamped and expanded functionality within a monolithic application by introducing innovative features and optimizing both backend and UI code
+- Enhanced cross-team collaboration and customer service effectiveness by creating and refining tools to streamline workflows
-- Produced quality code by writing tests and regular code reviews
+- Ensured code quality by implementing a rigorous testing regimen and conducting regular code reviews, resulting in the delivery of robust and reliable solutions
-- Helped and shared learnings with the team through pair programming
+- Contributed to team growth and knowledge-sharing by actively mentoring colleagues and facilitating collaborative learning through pair programming sessions
 - Stack: Rails, Hotwire Turbo, Stimulus, TailwindCSS, RSpec